Bill Text: CA SB897 | 2023-2024 | Regular Session | Amended

 (a) A school district of residence with an average daily attendance greater than 50,000 may limit the number of pupils transferring to a school district of choice pursuant to this article each year to 1 percent of its average daily attendance, as reported as of the first principal apportionment for the prior fiscal year.

-(b) A school district of residence with an average daily attendance of ____ 50,000 or less may limit the number of pupils transferring to a school district of choice pursuant to this article each year to ____ 10 percent of its average daily attendance, as reported as of the first principal apportionment for the prior fiscal year.
+(b) (1) A school district of residence with an average daily attendance of 50,000 or less may limit the number of pupils transferring to a school district of choice pursuant to this article each year to 10 3 percent of its average daily attendance, as reported as of the first principal apportionment for the prior fiscal year. year, and may limit the maximum number of pupils transferring out for the duration of the program authorized by this article to 10 percent of the average daily attendance for that period.

-(c) A school district of residence that has a negative status on the most recent budget certification completed by the county superintendent of schools in any fiscal year may limit the number of pupils who transfer out of the district in that fiscal year.
+(d) A school district of residence that has a qualified or negative status on the most recent budget certification completed by the county superintendent of schools in any fiscal year may limit the number of pupils who transfer out of the district in that fiscal year.

 (1) The court-ordered desegregation plan of the school district of residence.